I am a biochemist turned structural bioinformatician turned

 and, again, structural fluctuations turned out to be a major factor

-computational results).
+studies later corroborated our computational results).

-I also dedicate some (sometimes perhaps too much) time on infrastructure
+I also dedicate some time to infrastructure

 projects: